GIST-CSBL/DD-PRiSM/README.md

 There are seven iPython notebook files

 - Three util-related notebooks used in main notebook files
-  - 00_Utils.ipynb: Basic functions used on the Monotherapy model and the Combination model.
+  - 00_Utils.ipynb: Basic functions used on the Monotherapy model and the Combination therapy model.

     - MinMaxNormalization: Simple min-max normalization